shibusa/webcluster/README.md

 | webapp | django<br><br>uwsgi | webappnode-1<br>webappnode-2<br>webappnode-3 | 192.168.1.21<br>192.168.1.22<br>192.168.1.23 | 8000 | the webapp/framework which conducts the logic dependent on the user's HTTP requests<br><br>the server which uses wsgi to connect the webapp to the HTTP server |
 | database | PostgreSQL | postgresqlnode | 192.168.1.30 | 5432 | the database to store all the data passed from the users |

+## Other Notes
+- Git is used to pull the full project repo originally for the nginxnode and webappnodes.
+Git sparsecheckout was implemented to minimize request to only the necessary files, reducing data download size on each host.
+- Base ghquery project does not include HTTPS as the django's built in http server is not meant for production use.
+HTTPS is implemented on nginx with HTTP redirect to enforce HTTPS usage.
+- fail_timeout implemented on nginx to ensure unresponsive webnodes to be excluded from rotation for new connections within a set time range.

 ## Virtual Machines
 - 1 nginx load balancer
 - 3 uwsgi servers with django